BenaroyaResearch/bripipetools/docs/contributing.rst

 =================

 Version control for **bripipetools** is managed with **git** and all code lives on **GitHub** under the Benaroya Research account.
 The development model to date has more or less followed the "GitHub flow" — the master branch is assumed to be production-ready, and all new features and other changes are integrated by creating a new branch, opening a pull request, and merging the branch (assuming that all tests pass).

+Below are some common steps/commands you can use when working with git.

 Cloning the repo:::